 - Support strategic development of future exhibit planning and organizational needs assessment.

 - Work with a variety of stakeholders including staff, board members, institution committees, external partners and other private and governmental entities; foster relationships, and identify new partner opportunities

 Director of Education

 - Provided leadership and management and oversee hiring for all educational program staff including: School Program Coordinator, College Coordinator, Adult & Family Coordinator, Community Coordinator, Seasonal Field Station Educators, Interns and Volunteers..

-- Oversaw planning, development, coordination, and enhancement of all CBFS education programs.
+- Oversaw planning, development, coordination, and enhancement of all CBFS conservation based education programs.